English Major with Secondary Education Certification

 Students who plan to teach English in high school or middle school, can be certified through the Education department and get their major in English.
 The English education program is designed to give students a broad background in literature to prepare them for the praxis exam and the subjects they are likely to teach.
 Therefore, the secondary education program has more requirements.
 As part of the regular English major electives, students are required to take EN 360 African-American or EN 370 Ethnic American literature as well as EN 302 History of the English Language and EN 305 Advanced Grammar.
 Of all their required and elective courses, two must be in English, two in American, and two in World literature.

-Students must also complete the required education courses for Secondary Education Certification: ED 300 Education as a Profession, ED 302 Art and Science of Teaching, ED 306 Introduction to Exceptional Learners, and PSY 360 - Educational Psychology.
+In there general education classes, students should take PSY 206 Human Growth and Development, and they must earn a C or higher in COM 101 Oral Communications, MA 113 College Algebra (or higher math), and PSY 206.
+Students must also complete the required education courses for Secondary Education Certification: ED 300 Education as a Profession, ED 302 Art and Science of Teaching, ED 306 Introduction to Exceptional Learners, ED 351 Educational Measurement, and ED 360 - Educational Psychology.

 To be admitted to the Teacher Education program, students must pass the Praxis Core exam or earn a 21 or higher on the ACT, earn a C or higher in ED 300, earn a B or higher in ED 302, complete 44 hours with a 2.75 GPA or higher, and pass a criminal background check.
 See Program Progression for details.
 Once admitted, students will successfully complete EN 410 Methods & Materials in Secondary English, and then they qualify to begin their student teaching semester, when they will enroll in ED 401 Classroom Management and ED 409 Observation and Directed Teaching in Secondary Education Grades 7-12

 Because the secondary education program has additional requirements, the number of free electives in a student’s curriulum is limited.
-Therefore, students interested in secondary education certification should declare their major early in order to get proper advising and progress through their curriculum in a timely fashion.
+Students interested in secondary education certification should declare their major early in order to get proper advising so they progress through their curriculum in a timely fashion.
 Your advisor will know when required courses are usually offered and can help you decide which electives will allow you to fulfill the required distribution in American, English, and World literature.
 Without proper advising, you may spend more time earning your degree.

 Students should complete most of their education and major requirements prior to their senior year.
 In the fall semester of their senior year, students must complete any remaining requirements and take EN 410 Methods and Materials of Secondary Education and EN 499 English Capstone.
 Then in the Spring semester students complete their degree with the Student Teaching Semester.